 #endregion

-In the following screenshot the folding options are hightlighted
+In the following screenshot the folding options are highlighted

 6. Exercise: Allow user to customize the colors